minio/kes-docs/content/integrations/hashicorp-vault-keystore.md

 ### Multi-Tenancy with Vault Namespaces

 Vault can serve as the backend for multiple, isolated KES tenants.

-Vault can serve as backend for multiple, isolated KES tenants.
 Each KES tenant can consist of `N` replicas.
 There can be `M` KES tenants connected to the same Vault server/cluster.